 Review by Fluffy the Fearless😺

 I generally don’t review many music-related videos unless, a) it’s a feature-length documentary, b) I actually like the artist’s music, or c) said-artist gives me the nostalgic warm fuzzies.
 In the case of Bachman, all three apply.

 Randy Bachman was a founding member of The Guess Who and Bachman-Turner Overdrive, making him one of the few artists to reach #1 on the Billboard Charts with two bands from different eras.
 As for me, the latter’s third album, Not Fragile, was one of the first records I ever spent my hard-earned allowance money on, and I played it incessantly.
-So of course a documentary of the man’s life and career would be great interest.
+So of course a documentary of the man’s life and career would be of great interest.
 Bachman turns out to be a mixed bag, though.

 The film nicely encapsulates Randy Bachman’s entire life, from his Winnipeg upbringing to the present day, where he’s working on a George Harrison tribute album.
 Bachman himself is interviewed, as are family members, friends and colleagues (including Fred Turner, who co-founded BTO).
 For the most part, he comes across as a nice guy and is held in high regard by some of his contemporaries, including Neil Young, Peter Frampton and Rush’s Alex Lifeson.
 More importantly, we learn quite a bit about him personally that has never been widely documented, such a life of clean living and his conversion to Mormonism (traits generally atypical of rock stars).